GriffinSar/Project-Two--Trek-Quiz/README.md

 ### Technologies

-The project was primarily written in HTML , CSS and JavaScript.
+- The project was primarily written in HTML , CSS and JavaScript.
-The project was written and tested in the Gitpod IDE.
+- The project was written and tested in the Gitpod IDE.
-The project was debugged using Google Chrome Dev Tools.
+- The project was debugged using Google Chrome Dev Tools.
+- The project's template was generated from Code Institute's Gitpod Template.
+- The project uses FontAwesome.
+- The images were converted to webp using cloud convert.
+- The project's accessibility was tested via Google Chrome's Lighthouse.
+- The project's HTML was validated using W3C HTML Markup Validator.
+- The project's CSS was validated using W3C Jigsaw CSS Validator.
+- The project's wireframes were designed in Balsamiq.
+- Checked indentation of HTML with FreeFormatter.com
+- Referenced this website on how to create a drop down menu https://www.w3schools.com/howto/howto_css_dropdown.asp
+-